henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

   <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1606038436/Untitled_Diagram-Page-2_3_fmwumd.png" width=400/>

-#### 6.2.3.5 Router Redundancy
+#### Router Redundancy

 The default gateway is typically the router that provides devices access to the rest of the network or to the Internet.
-If there is only one router serving as the default gateway, it is a single point of failure.
+If there is only one router serving as the default gateway, it is a **single point of failure**.
 The organization can choose to install an additional standby router.

-below the forwarding router and the standby router use a redundancy protocol to determine which router should take the active role in forwarding traffic.
+below the forwarding router and the standby router use a **redundancy protocol** to determine which router should take the active role in forwarding traffic.
 Each router is configured with a physical IP address and a virtual router IP address.
 End devices use the virtual IP address as the default gateway.
 The forwarding router is listening for traffic addressed to 192.0.2.100.
 The forwarding router and the standby router use their physical IP addresses to send periodic messages.
 The purpose of these messages is to make sure both are still online and available.
 If the standby router no longer receives these periodic messages from the forwarding router, the standby router will assume the forwarding role

 The ability of a network to dynamically recover from the failure of a device acting as a default gateway is known as **first-hop redundancy.**

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1606038748/Screenshot_2020-11-22_105216_hei9wi.png" width=450>

-#### 6.2.3.6 Router Redundancy Options
+#### Router Redundancy Options

 The following list defines the options available for router redundancy based on the protocol that defines communication between network devices: